 I began to see, in small ways, how my perspective had shifted.
 Meditation is designed to shake you out of the everyday way you see the world, and this shift caused a new and unique kind of freedom and power to emerge in my life.
 It ultimately creates the opportunity to consider an alternative perspective in any situation, good or bad, and eliminates the urge for judgement or harshness when considering another’s point of view.
 The scientific laws that operate one’s thoughts, feelings, judgements and sensations become clear.

 When I think of what travel has given me, it is very much the same.
 Generally speaking, in my daily life, I wake up with a sense of wanting to improve, of wanting to be better than I was the day before.
 When planning a trip, and experiencing the sense of anticipation for the eventual journey, the awareness of renewal and unlimited possibility for adventure and learning is intoxicating.
 And through these experiences, I grow.
 I become clearer about what I like, what I don’t like, where I might be failing, where I can improve, and what gives me my greatest joy.

 Bill Bryson, a renowned travel writer once wrote, “To my mind, the greatest reward and luxury of travel is to be able to experience everyday things as if for the first time, to be in a position in which almost nothing is so familiar it is taken for granted.”

-And in these experiences of self improvement, and in travel, the people that I meet are very much the same.
+And in these experiences of self-improvement, while using travel as a tool, the people that I meet are very much the same.
 There is almost an exuberance about life when connecting with them.
 They want to share their stories, they want to make suggestions about things to try, or others to connect with.
 It’s an exhilarating way to appreciate the world around you.